MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionsnapshotservice-exportsnapshot.md

 ---
-Description: 'Exports a snapshot collection of virtual computer systems to a file.
-The snapshot collection, its associated configuration settings, and its associated resource settings will be preserved in the resulting file.' ms.assetid: '61fbc81c-c3e8-4058-b11a-4ed69481207c'
+Description: Exports a snapshot collection of virtual computer systems to a file.
+The snapshot collection, its associated configuration settings, and its associated resource settings will be preserved in the resulting file. ms.assetid: 61fbc81c-c3e8-4058-b11a-4ed69481207c
-title: 'ExportSnapshot method of the Msvm\_CollectionSnapshotService class'
+title: ExportSnapshot method of the Msvm\_CollectionSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ExportSnapshot method of the Msvm\_CollectionSnapshotService class